-CASE STUDY CHINKO 19,846 km
+CASE STUDY CHINKO 19,846 km2

 In 2014, African Parks signed a 50-year agreement for Chinko, a park overrun by cattle and poachers.
 By 2017, 58 rangers and aerial surveillance kept poaching threats and cattle out of a 10,000 km2 area.
-Wildlife has replaced livestock and eland, bongo, forest
+Wildlife has replaced livestock and eland, bongo, forest hogs, lions and elephants are slowly coming back.
+Chinko employs 450 people and funds salaries for dozens of teachers and nurses who serve the local communities.
+Weekly markets support the growing workforce, and Chinko remains the largest employer outside of the capital, and one of the only examples of good governance.
+So much so that 380 IDPs fled to Chinko, seeking refuge and safety.
+This once lawless landscape now provides education, health care, law enforcement and an economy, while also providing a safe haven for people and wildlife.